TaxBit Review: Cryptocurrency Tax Software You Can Depend On

 How Does TaxBit Work?

-TaxBit’s crypto tax software is designed to handle millions of transactions and currently supports over 4,200 cryptocurrencies, equities, commodities, and all fiat currencies.
+TaxBit’s crypto tax software is designed to handle millions of cryptocurrency transactions and currently supports over 4,200 digital assets, equities, commodities, and all fiat currencies.
 After you connect your exchanges, your data will automatically pull in and run through TaxBit’s tax engine.
 Rather than only producing a tax form at the end of the year, TaxBit offers its users real-time portfolio metrics as they trade.

 The software avails an automated way of calculating and reporting taxes, oversees the synchronization of transaction data, calculates gains and losses, and claims capital losses while it is at it.
 To do this, the software avails an API integration system, which automatically pulls the user’s transaction history and cycles them through their tax engine.
 Note that the TaxBit software solely caters to crypto practitioners in the U.S. and would use IRS tax codes as guidelines for its tax reporting operations.
 The company is looking to extend its services to other countries like the UK, Canada, and Australia.